 Place your stems in a shallow jar, cup, whatever you have or prefer, as long as the leaves are above the water you’re fine.
 All you have to do is replace the water if you notice it getting a little foggy every few days.
 In a few weeks, you’ll have roots galore.
 Next all you have to do is plant it in some soil.
 You’ve successfully rooted, and are now growing a whole new plant!

 You can also use this water method with pretty much any plant, the steps are the same.
-Happy growing, and please ask me any questions!
+Check out my full blog post on Water Propagation here.
+Happy growing, and please ask me any questions you may have!